yyBasiony/calculator/README.md

 ###### CircleAvatar

-  -  Displays a circular image.
+ Displays a circular image.
 It's used in the splash screen for the app logo.
+           child: CircleAvatar(
+            radius: 50,
+          ),

 ####### Future.delayed
       Delays the transition from the splash screen to the home screen for 3 seconds.